These are the most promising French startups according to the French government – TechCrunch

 Here’s a list of the French Tech 120 — the red logos are part of the Next40:

-There are two different ways to get accepted in the Next40:
+There are two ways to get accepted in the Next40:

 - You have raised more than €100 million over the past three years ($120 million at today’s rate) or you are a unicorn, which means your company’s valuation has reached $1 billion or more.